Nozbe/NoOffice.org/_book/many.md

 	- Use iPad as your main device :-0)

+- Special Fridays

+	- Cafe on Friday

+	- To be around people

+	- To switch environments

+	- To make this day special

+- In promptu meetings on Zoom?

+	- Cafe Friday

+	- Set up zoom

+	- Same time every Friday

+- Silos with a friend

+	- Doesn’t make us more productive

+	- Helps work together and be with someone

+	- Once a week or every two weeks

 - One thing:

 	- No Office gives a worker an amazing flexibility where they work - just make sure you can work from anywhere and be productive instantly - reduce barrier of entry